ropensci/roweb/_posts/2016-07-26-rotl-paper-published.md

 ------

-We'd like to thank the Open Tree project for providing such an amazing resource and produce and powerful and well-documented API. `rotl` was initially developed as part of the [Open Tree's hackathon in Ann Arbor in 2014](https://ropensci.org/blog/2014/08/15/open-tree-of-life-hackathon/).
+We'd like to thank the Open Tree project for providing such an amazing resource, and  for producing a powerful and well-documented API. `rotl` was initially developed as part of the [Open Tree's hackathon in Ann Arbor in 2014](https://ropensci.org/blog/2014/08/15/open-tree-of-life-hackathon/).